GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Methodology

 \subsection{Subgraph Extraction}

-Our model adopted Spatio-Temporal Graph Neural Networks (STGNN) to process the input temporal graph.
-More specifically, we used MTGNN\cite{wu_connecting_2020} as our GNN backbone.
-Following \cite{seo_interpretable_2023}, we passed the nodes' extracted features, referred to as $h_{i}$ in Fig. \ref{fig}, to the sequence of an MLP layer and a sigmoid activation function.
-Their output assigns the probability $p_i$ of the node inclusion in the selected subgraph, output of the $G_{sub}$-Extractor block in Fig. \ref{fig}.
-The final representation of each selected subgraph node would be: $ z_i = \lambda_ih_i + (1-\lambda_i)\epsilon$, where $\lambda_i \sim Bernoulli(p_i)$ and $\epsilon \sim \mathcal{N}(\mu_{h_i}, \sigma_{h_i}^2)$.
+Our model adopts Spatio-Temporal Graph Neural Networks (STGNN) to process the input temporal graph.
+More specifically, we use MTGNN\cite{wu_connecting_2020} as our GNN backbone.
+Following \cite{seo_interpretable_2023}, we pass the nodes' extracted features, referred to as $h_{i}$ in figure \ref{fig}, to the sequence of an MLP layer and a sigmoid activation function.
+Their output assigns the probability $p_i$ of the node inclusion in the selected subgraph, the output of the $G_{sub}$-Extractor block in figure \ref{fig}.
+The final representation of each selected subgraph node would be:

+\\ , where \begin{small}$\lambda_i \sim Bernoulli(p_i)$\end{small} and \begin{small}$\epsilon \sim \mathcal{N}(\mu_{h_i}, \sigma_{h_i}^2)$\end{small}.
 The learned probability $p_{i}$ facilitates selective information retention in $G_{sub}$.
 This approach preserves interpretability within the subgraph while also potentially aiding the learning of prototypes introduced in the previous step.
 To minimize the MI between the input graph and the selected subgraph, \cite{9880086} showed that it is equivalent to minimizing the following upper bound for $I(G_{in}, G_{sub})$:

-where $S = \sum_{i=1}^{|V_{G_{in}}|}(1-\lambda_i)^2$ and $M = \frac{ \sum_{i=1}^{|V_{G_{in}}|} \lambda_i(h_i-\mu_{h_i}) }{\sigma_{h_i}}$.
-After noise adding, we compute the embedding $Z_{sub}$ by adopting mean pooling on the subgraph\cite{bianchi2023expressivepowerpoolinggraph}.
+\\ where $S = \sum_{i=1}^{|V_{G_{in}}|}(1-\lambda_i)^2$ and $M = \frac{ \sum_{i=1}^{|V_{G_{in}}|} \lambda_i(h_i-\mu_{h_i}) }{\sigma_{h_i}}$.
+After noise adding, we compute the embedding $Z_{sub}$ by adopting mean pooling on the subgraph \cite{bianchi2023expressivepowerpoolinggraph}.

-To enforce learning connected subgraphs\cite{seo_interpretable_2023}, we employ the following loss function, which is called \textit{connectivity loss}: $
+To enforce learning connected subgraphs \cite{seo_interpretable_2023}, we employ the following loss function, which is called \textit{connectivity loss}: